croct-tech/plug-js/docs/patch.md

 #### Signature

-The `increment` method has the following signature:
+The `decrement` method has the following signature:

 ```ts
 patch.decrement(path: string, value: number = 1): this